OpenCyphal/public_regulated_data_types/README.md

 Regulated data types include the standard data types and domain-specific public definitions.

-Per the specification, standard data types are contained in the root namespace `uavcan`, and domain-specific public regulated definitions are in the root namespace `regulated`.
+Per the specification, standard data types are contained in the root namespace `uavcan`, and domain-specific public regulated definitions are in the root namespace `reg`.
 The latter contains nested namespaces named after the domain.

 Vendors are encouraged to define interfaces to their products or systems using the definitions available